ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 ???
 Tip "What's a UART?"
     A UART is a pair of RX and TX pads on the Flight Controller.
 It's commonplace to refer to it as your Flight Controller's USB ports where you can connect different peripherals like a GPS or a Receiver.
 Only one device can occupy a UART and it can only do one function.

     R3 and T3 belongs to UART3; RX2 and TX2 belongs to UART2.
 Flight Controller Manufacturers label their UARTs differently.
-Some uses just "R" and "T" followed by the UART number.
-Others uses "RX" and "TX" followed by the UART number.
+Some use just "R" and "T" followed by the UART number.
+Others use "RX" and "TX" followed by the UART number.

     __UART__ is an acronym for Universal Asynchronous Receiver/Transmitter